PyO3/pyo3/Architecture.md

     `PYO3_CROSS_PYTHON_IMPLEMENTATION`) or system files.
     When cross compiling extension modules it is often possible to make it work without any additional user input.
-  - When an experimental feature `generate-abi3-import-lib` is enabled, the `pyo3-ffi` build script can generate `python3.dll` import libraries for Windows targets automatically via an external [`python3-dll-a`] crate.
-This enables the users to cross compile abi3 extensions for Windows without having to install any Windows Python libraries.
+  - When an experimental feature `generate-import-lib` is enabled, the `pyo3-ffi` build script can generate `python3.dll` import libraries for Windows targets automatically via an external [`python3-dll-a`] crate.
+This enables the users to cross compile Python extensions for Windows without having to install any Windows Python libraries.

 <!-- External Links -->